intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 ROHD-VF uses Dart `logging` package for all logging.
 It comes with a variety of verbosity levels and excellent customizability.

-The `Test` object contains settings for `killLevel` and `failLevel` which will, repectively, immediately end the test or cause a test failure when the simulation finishes running.
+The `Test` object contains settings for `killLevel` and `failLevel` which will, respectively, immediately end the test or cause a test failure when the simulation finishes running.
 These levels are associated with the levels from the `logging` package.

 To log a message from any ROHD-VF object or component, just use the inherited `logger` object.